 On Swarm, we have provided the Langmuir probe instrumentation, which measures the plasma density and temperature encountered by the spacecraft on its low-altitude orbits through the ionosphere.
 These data are combined with precise magnetic field measurements to investigate the coupling between the ionosphere and magnetosphere.
 Figure [Swarm Ionosphere] shows the presence of a density irregularities associated with the equatorial anomaly.
 These irregularities can give significant disruption to radio signals, such as those used by the GPS system.

 Saturn’s largest moon Titan has a dense atmosphere which may be similar to that of early Earth.
 Therefore, one of the main goals of studying Titan is investigating the role complex ionospheric chemistry may have played in the origin of life on Earth.
 The upper layers of Titan’s atmosphere are ionized into an ionosphere by various energy sources, supplying complex ion chemistry leading to formation of organic (pre-biotic) molecules and eventually nm-sized aerosols (tholins).
 These aerosols and their pre-cursors are charged negatively and can therefore be detected with our Langmuir Probe along with the other ionospheric ions present.

-Enceladus an icy moon of Saturn that is known for the plume coming from a subsurface sea at the south polar region.
+Enceladus is an icy moon of Saturn that is known for the plume coming from a subsurface sea at the south polar region.
 The plume consists of water group ions, gas and dust and is made up of single jets/geysers from the cracks in the surface called tiger stripes.
 The plume is often compared to a cometary coma as well as a ‘local’ ionosphere and is especially scrutinized after the arrival of Rosetta mission at comet 67P and prior to the JUICE mission to the Jupiter system, since Jupiter’s moon Europa is also covered with ice and plume sighting has been reported by Hubble telescope.